vsirotin/digital-treasure-chest/projects/log4ts/README.md

 [![npm](https://img.shields.io/npm/dw/@vsirotin/log4ts?logo=npm)](http://npm-stat.com/charts.html?package=@vsirotin/log4ts)

-The Log4ts library makes it easy and more convenient than console.log etc. to output data about the operation of your TypeScript (e.g. Angular or Node.js) application to the browser console, dynamically managing this output in real time.
+The Log4ts library is inspiared by famous logging library Log4J.
+It makes it easy and more convenient than browser's console a output data about the operation of your TypeScript (e.g. Angular or Node.js) application to the browser console and enables dynamically managing this output in real time.

 ## Requirements

 The creators of the TypeScript language, like the creators of most other programming languages, did not think about the fact that users of their language would need to search for errors, improve and debug TypeScript-written programs with the help of logging.
-That's why TypeScript at birth was given only the console.log function and its sisters to output errors, warnings, and other information from JavaScript.
+That's why TypeScript at birth was given only the console functions to output errors, warnings, and other information from JavaScript.

 This may be sufficient in relatively simple applications, but in complex applications, and even more so in enterpreise applications running both in the browser and on the server, it turns out to be insufficient.

 Naive use of these features presents a dilemma.
 If a developer used them extensively in his code, he will end up with so many lines in his console that it will be extremely difficult to deal with them.
 If the use of console functions is minimized, they will certainly be insufficient in finding some problems.

-The solution to this problem has long been found in other programming languages, for example, in Java, but not at the level of the language itself, but at the level of external libraries.
-And the solution is obvious: you should be able to manage the output of logging functions in real time.
+The solution to this problem has long been found in other programming languages, for example, in Java, but not at the level of the language itself, but at the level of external libraries (e.g. Log4J).
+And the solution is obvious: you should be able to manage the output of logging functions in runtime.

-It would be desirable to avoid the problems that Java went through in its development when many competing and incompatible logging systems were created.
-If you use foreign libraries with different logging systems in your project, you get an additional headache on the spot.

-The Java development community finally solved this problem by agreeing on an interface that all future logging libraries must support.

-And the last important requirement that I tried to realize in the described library is that simple things should be simple, and more complicated things should be ... as simple as possible.

-It would seem to be an obvious requirement.
-But I have experienced more than once that before you can use the simplest function of this or that library, you somehow have to perform a lot of strange rituals.

-## How to use it
+## How to use it?

-How are the above requirements implemented specifically?
-How to use the library?

 If you've programmed in TypeScript or JavaScript before, you've probably already used the functions of the console object built into JavaScript, for example - console.error(...) and know about the logging levels it provides (error, warning, log, debug).
 So, the first rule is that instead of calling the functions of this object, just put functions with the same names from a member of your class, let's call it logger.